reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 EXPOSE 8080
 ENTRYPOINT ["java","-jar","/application.jar"]
 ```
-Our Docker file contains a base image over which we copy our jar file.
+Our Docker file contains a base image from `adoptopenjdk` over which we copy our jar file and then expose the port `8080` which will listen for requests.

 ### Building the Application
 We first build the application with Maven or Gradle.
 We are using Maven here: